richb1/FIBARO-Official-SmartThings-Device-Handlers/README.md

 # FIBARO-Official-SmartThings-Device-Handlers
-Device Handlers for SmartThings that are created by official FIBARO programmers.
+Device Handlers for SmartThings that are created by official FIBARO.